 Sir Graham Brady was elected MP for Altrincham and Sale West in 1997, becoming the youngest Conservative MP.

-Graham Brady was born in Salford in 1967.
+Sir Graham was born in Salford in 1967.
 He was educated at Heyes Lane, Altrincham Grammar School and Durham University where he studied law.
 Graham first became active in the Conservative party when aged 16 he joined a campaign to save the local grammar schools.
 Prior to entering Parliament in 1997 Graham was Public Affairs Director at the Waterfront Partnership.
 He had previously worked at the Centre for Policy Studies and Shandwick Plc.

 At Graham's election in 1997 he was the youngest Conservative MP.
 In Parliament he has been opposition spokesman on employment, served as a whip and as Parliamentary Private Secretary to the Rt Hon Michael Ancram when he was Party Chairman.
 He went onto become Shadow Minister for Schools; PPS to Michael Howard when he became Leader of the Opposition and then Shadow Europe Minister.
 He continued in that role following David Cameron's election as leader.
 Graham stepped down from the front bench on 29th May 2007 to campaign in support of grammar schools and selective education.